Our Staff

 During the late 70s and early 80s, she worked in the camp’s infirmary alongside the nurse and doctor, and began working full time as the camp’s business manager in the fall of 2002.
 Having spent all or part of every summer at Nominingue, she knows all about the camp and its day-to-day operations.

-Over the years Elisa has had the pleasure of helping many parents get over the jitters of being first-time camper parents by taking their calls and offering assurances as to how their son is settling in.
+Over the years Elisa had the pleasure of helping many parents get over the jitters of being first-time camper parents by taking offering assurances as to how their son was settling in.